-- ☑ Interview(s) with administrative staff.

-- \square Interview(s) with residents.

-- □ Review of setting's policy and procedure

-- ⊠Observation of people coming and going during on-site visit

-- ⊠ State license requirements: As required under MN Statute 144G.91, "Residents have the right to meet with or receive visits at any time by the resident's family, guardian, conservator, health care agent, attorney, advocate, or religious or social work counselor, or any person of the resident's choosing.
+- \boxtimes Interview(s) with administrative staff. - \square Interview(s) with residents. - ⊠ Review of setting's policy and procedure - ⊠Observation of people coming and going during on-site visit - ⊠ State license requirements: As required under MN Statute 144G.91, "Residents have the right to meet with or receive visits at any time by the resident's family, guardian, conservator, health care agent, attorney, advocate, or religious or social work counselor, or any person of the resident's choosing.
 This right may be restricted in certain circumstances if necessary for the resident's health and safety and if documented in the resident's service plan."
 (See Rights Modification section):

-Setting's policy/procedures were reviewed and are compliant with HCBS settings rule requirements.
-Benedictine Asher Haus has a policy "Visitor Access".
-This policy has information related to the resident's right to have visitors at any time.
+Setting's policy/procedures were reviewed and are compliant with HCBS rule requirements.
+Setting's policy called "Visitor Access" is compliant.
 Administration and direct care staff confirmed during interviews that the setting does not restrict visiting times or who people can visit with.
-This right is reviewed with the resident or authorized representative upon move-in.
-Staff are trained on this right at hire and as part of the annual review of the resident rights through EduCare.
-The tenant handbook states that Asher Haus has an overnight guest suite available for guests to rent.
-In addition, there is a private meeting room available for private gatherings with family and friends.
-Observed multiple visitors throughout the building and also near the front door where residents were greeting their visitors.
-During interviews with residents, one stated "I have a sister nearby in Paynesville, and she visits when she wants".
-Another resident noted that when it's nice like this she likes to visit on the patio with her family.
-Residents stated there were no restrictions on visitors.
+This right is reviewed with the resident upon move-in.
+Staff are trained on this right at hire and as part of staff annual training on the HCBS rule and Assisted Living Bill of Rights.
+The tenant handbook informs residents that they have a right to have visitors at any time, and that the setting has an overnight guest suite that their overnight guests can rent.
+Residents can also check out special rooms if they want to have more privacy to visit with their guests or have celebrations.
+Observed many guests coming and going from the setting.

+During interviews, one resident stated "Oh my sister is here all the time".
+Residents said there were no restrictions on visitors.